wellrestedphp/wellrested/README.md

 ### Responses

 Use a Response instance to build a response and send output.
-The Request class makes it easy to set the status code, add headers, and set the response body.
+The Response class makes it easy to set the status code, add headers, and set the response body.

 ```php
 $resp = new \pjdietz\WellRESTed\Response();